Alois Havrilla

-Alois Havrilla (July 6, 1891 - December 8, 1952) was an American radio announcer and singer.
+Alois Havrilla (July 6, 1891 – December 8, 1952) was a Slovak American radio announcer and singer, best known for his role as announcer on The Jack Benny Program from 1933-1934.

 Early years

-Havrilla was born on July 6, 1891, in Pressov, Austria-Hungary, and came to the United States with his family when he was four years old.
+Havrilla was born on July 6, 1891, in Prešov, now Slovakia (before Austria-Hungary), and came to the United States with his family when he was four years old.
 His father, John, was a pharmacist who brought his family to Bridgeport, Connecticut.

 Havrilla spoke no English when he arrived, and that condition continued as he attended a Bridgeport school in which classes were taught in his native language.
 As a little boy he sang folks songs of his native land at church parties and social events.
 He began to learn English at age seven, as John Baker, who was choir director at Bridgeport Trinity Church, taught him singing and speech.
 At that time he had an alto voice with a three-octave range, but by age 16 his voice had changed to baritone.

 Havrilla became an apprentice civil engineer with a railroad in New England when he was 13 years old.
 That commitment took most of his time, limiting his musical activities to singing in a choir.
 His effort to enlist in the military as the United States entered World War I was thwarted by his poor vision.
 He eventually was drafted for service, but 13 days after joining the military he was rejected again.

 Returning to civilian life, he began studying music at New York University, which led to his teaching music in New Jersey's public schools.
 Later he taught music in public schools in Briarcliff Manor, New York.

 A 1923 Carnegie Hall concert, in which he was soloist with Percy Grainger, attracted the attention of Graham McNamee and Elliot Shaw.
 They pointed him toward a career in radio.